MicrosoftDocs/learn/learn-pr/azure/build-api-azure-functions/includes/12-exercise-publish-function-project.md

 ## Enable CORS on the Function app in Azure

-1. Return to the Azure Portal page for the function app.
+1. Return to the Azure portal page for the function app.

 1. Click on "Platform Features"